 Several businesses on Providenciales provide kayak rentals, and delivery to a rental villa or house is available.
 It’s advisable to call or email ahead of your excursion to make reservations and get info on

-Big Blue Unlimited is the only business at this time offering kayak eco excursions.
+Big Blue Collective is the only business at this time offering kayak eco excursions.
 Based on the east side of Providenciales across from the

 Princess Alexandra National Park, they offer guided tours in the protected areas on Providenciales along with full day adventures to the expansive wetlands found off of North and Middle Caicos.